 What is Extraction?

 Extraction is a separation technique seeking to separate a target compound from its matrix.
 This is not the same as chromatography, filtration or distillation.
 The goal is to selectively remove the compounds desired from resin.
 This is done in a number of methods that are performed to create distillate and isolate extracts from botanical biomass.

 What is an Extraction Method?

-Extraction methods are the different ways to separate target compounds from fluids – such as separations of gases, liquids, liquid from solids, gas from liquid, and acids from base.
+These methods are the different ways to separate target compounds from a fluid – such as separations of gases, liquids, liquid from solids, gas from liquid, and acids from base.
 Extraction methods always incorporate your method, accessories, and consumable.